greeve/eportfolio/06_competency_d.md

 ### LIBR 204 Discussion Post: Team and Group Work

+Within information organizations the principles related to planning, management, marketing, and advocacy are social in nature.
+They cannot be accomplished by a single individual.
+They necessitate working with others in teams and groups.
+A discussion posting in LIBR 204 illustrates the difference between committees and teams.
+Committees lack authority and autonomy to make decisions and create a product.
+In contrast members of a team have “have independence over how they're going to address the problem or issue that they've been given” (Haycock, 2007).
+With greater autonomy comes greater responsibility and accountability in accomplishing the goals of the team.
+Multiple classes in the MLIS program provided opportunities to apply these principles.
+This group experience shows that the keys to a successful team are unity in purpose and individual accountability.

 ### INFO 220 Library Conference Proposal

 ### LIBR 204 Discussion Post: Marketing